- Turkey Tail

 Coriolus extracts are generally well tolerated but minor adverse effects have been reported.
 Many over-the-counter Coriolus products are not standardized, making it difficult to compare potency between brands.
 It is also unclear if PSK, PSP, and other Coriolus extracts have comparable effects.

 Coriolus versicolor is thought to be a biological response modifier.
-PSK has been found to induce cytokine expression in human peripheral blood mononuclear cells in vitro.
-In other studies, PSP, as well as a Coriolus extract, selectively induced apoptosis of human promyelocytic leukemia HL-60 cells (13) (23).
-PSP also increased apoptotic cell death in cells that had been treated with camptothecin.
-In these cells, PSP reduced cellular proliferation, inhibited cell progression through both the S and G2 phases of DNA replication, reduced 3H - thymidine uptake, and prolonged DNA synthesis time (14).
-An additional in vitro study showed that a medicinal mushroom blend that included Coriolus inhibited cell proliferation and induced cell cycle arrest at the G2/M phase in the invasive human breast cancer cell line MDA-MB-231 (15).
-DNA-microarray analysis indicates that the mushroom extract inhibits expression of cell cycle regulatory genes and suppresses metastatic behavior via inhibition of cell adhesion, migration, and invasion .
-The inhibition of metastatic behavior was linked to suppression of urokinase plasminogen activator (uPA) (15).
+PSK induced cytokine expression in human peripheral blood mononuclear cells in vitro.
+In other studies, PSP as well as a Coriolus extract selectively induced apoptosis of human promyelocytic leukemia HL-60 cells (13) (23).
+PSP also increased apoptotic cell death in cells treated with camptothecin, reduced cellular proliferation, inhibited cell progression through S and G2 phases of DNA replication, reduced 3H-thymidine uptake, and prolonged DNA synthesis time (14).
+A medicinal mushroom blend that included Coriolus inhibited cell proliferation and induced cell cycle arrest at the G2/M phase in an invasive human breast cancer cell line (15).
+DNA-microarray analysis indicates the mushroom extract inhibits expression of cell-cycle regulatory genes and suppresses metastatic behavior via inhibition of cell adhesion, migration, and invasion.
+Inhibition of metastatic behavior was linked to suppression of urokinase plasminogen activator (15).
 PSP also inhibits interaction between HIV-1 gp120 and CD4 receptor, HIV-1 transcriptase activity, and glycohydrolase enzyme activity associated with viral glycosylation (16).

 Several animal studies report synergy between PSK and biologic therapies, including a concanavalin A-bound L1210 vaccine and the IgG2a monoclonal antibody against human colon cancer cells (17).
 PSP induces cytokine production and T-cell proliferation, and prevents cyclophosphamide-induced immune suppression.
 Peritoneal macrophages isolated from PSP-fed mice show increased production of reactive nitrogen intermediates, superoxide anions, and tumor necrosis factor (18).
 PSP also shows analgesic activity in mouse models (19).